ansuman-samantaray86/federalist.18f.gov/pages/contact.md

       <a href="https://cloudgov.statuspage.io">Check cloud.gov's current status and history of uptime</a>.</p>
     <h2>Report a vulnerability</h2>
     <p>We welcome vulnerability reports
       <a href="https://18f.gsa.gov/vulnerability-disclosure-policy/">according to our vulnerability disclosure policy</a>.
 We accept and discuss vulnerability reports on <a href="https://hackerone.com/tts">HackerOne</a>, via email at <a href="mailto:tts-vulnerability-reports@gsa.gov">tts-vulnerability-reports@gsa.gov</a>, or <a href="https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform">through this reporting form</a>.
-Please review our vulnerability disclosure policy before reporting a vulnerability.
+Please review our vulnerability disclosure policy before reporting a vulnerabilitys.
     </p>
   </div>